DataTransfer: Neural network based interpolation across non-nested meshes: Neural network based interpolation

 The structure illustrated in \Cref{fig:NN} reflects the composition described above, comprising $L-1$ hidden layers followed by a linear output layer.
 For the case of a two-dimensional input $(x,y)$, the first-layer weight matrix and bias vector take the form $\bm{W}^{(1)} = [w_{ij}] \in \mathbb{R}^{n \times 2}$ and $\bm{b}^{(1)} = [b_1, \dots, b_n]^T$, producing the hidden-layer output $\bm{\Phi}^{(1)} = [\phi^1_1(x,y), \dots, \phi^1_n(x,y)]^T$.
 The final output layer yields a weighted combination of the hidden-layer activations,

-When the bias term is omitted (i.e., $\bm{b}^{(L)} = 0$), this structure bears a close resemblance to the coefficient–basis representation of finite element solutions.
+When the output bias is omitted, so that $b^{(L)} = 0$, this representation is algebraically identical to the coefficient-basis form of a finite element solution.

-Throughout this section and those that follow, the interpolation accuracy is assessed using two standard metrics defined on the target mesh $\mathcal{T}_B$: the mean absolute error (MAE), which measures the average pointwise deviation between predicted and reference values, and the relative \(L^2\) error (RL2), which quantifies the normalized energy difference between the prediction and the ground truth.
-Their discrete forms are given by
+Throughout this section and the subsequent ones, interpolation accuracy is assessed on the target mesh $\mathcal{T}_B$ by two discrete error metrics, namely the mean absolute error (MAE) and the relative $L_2$ error (RL2).
+They are defined by

 where $\{\mathbf{x}_i\}_{i=1}^M$ denotes the evaluation points on the target mesh.
-The numerical experiments proceed by examining the performance of the neural network framework and begin with tests on a quasi-uniform mesh.
+In all experiments below, the evaluation points are taken to be the nodes of the target mesh, and the reference values are obtained by evaluating the exact solution there.
+We begin the numerical study with tests on a quasi-uniform mesh and then turn to adaptive mesh settings.